Transport Contract

 i

-Peer targeting from REST: If a widget or integration makes a REST call to /api/integrations/* and includes the KDC-Stream-ID header with the Socket.IO sid, bundle-emitted events will target only that peer instead of broadcasting to the entire session.
+Peer targeting from REST: If a widget, custom main view, or other bundle-owned frontend makes a REST call to /api/integrations/* and includes the KDC-Stream-ID header with the Socket.IO sid, bundle-emitted events will target only that peer instead of broadcasting to the entire session.

 Authentication for Clients